> to Japanese Pages1. Summary

 5-6.
 Continuation and Interruption Processing of Exception

 Continuation processing of ONED is to execute necessary recovery processing and notification processing after exception occurrence and return to normal processing, and there is no matter how to realize it.
 Examples of implementation is shown below. # Retry Mechanism How to retry an exception block after continuation processing of exception using a retry mechanism like Ruby or Python package. # Goto Mechanism A method of returning processing up to a label declared near an exception trigger after continuation processing of an exception using a goto mechanism like C family, PHP, golang, Python package. # Exception Block A way to make use of exception blocks variously for recovery/continuation processing.
 (In the case of Java, checked exception) # Wrapping Recovery/Continuation in Exception Class How to wrap recovery/continuation processing within an exception class.
-The misunderstanding "Instance and Throw" by some engineers will be described later.
+The misunderstanding "Instance and Throw" by some engineers will be described later.# Exceptions are captured at the top level.

 if (! is_file("/dir/file.txt")) {